Sailing in the Maldives

 Unfortunately along with the best experiences, I also had one of my worst dive experiences to date: Very cold waters, really strong currents combined with pressure from deep dives gave me the worst splitting headache in the world, which resulted in some nausea and puking, unprecedented given that I don’t get motion sickness usually.
 Thank goodness for Panadol and long healing naps.

-I did 18 dives in total over 6 days and I got to field test the Sony HDR AS-15 Action Cam on this trip and will need to do some video editing.
-I’m just so so so happy that I got to get up close and personal with some of the critters that I’ve been dying to see for the longest time, the whale shark and manta ray!
+I did 18 dives in total over 6 days and I got to field test the Sony HDR AS-15 Action Cam on this trip.
+I’m just so so so happy that I got to get up close and personal with some of the critters that I’ve been dying to see for the longest time, whale sharks and manta rays!

 Here are some of my favourite photos or screenshots: